LPCIC/elpi/LANGUAGE.md

 pptac (tac T) (tac S) :- pp T S.
 ```

-In matching mode, an extra syntax to introspect unification variables
+In matching mode a syntax to introspect unification variables
 is provided:
 ```
 pp1 ?? :-             $print "a variable"